substantic/rain/docs/guide/user.rst

                 input_paths=[Input("myfile", dataobj=obj, write=True)])

 Data instance has methods ``write(path)`` and ``link(path)`` that performs the mapping to a given path.
-They can be used on both in subworker and in client.
+They can be used on both in executor and in client.
 Let us note that in the current version **link** in the client always falls back to **write**.
 Example::